 Once the profile is created, the blueprint can now be setup.
 Attaching an Ansible Tower job template to a blueprint is as simple as assigning a property group.
 Here’s a sample blueprint for Tomcat that includes NSX, Infoblox IPAM, custom hostnaming, custom notifications, ServiceNow CMDB and Ansible Playbook.

 Last steps are to publish and entitle it for users.
 That’s it!

-Want to learn more, or see a live demo of these capabilities from the WWT Advanced Technology Center (ATC)?
+Want to learn more, or see a live demo of these capabilities from the Advanced Technology Center (ATC)?
 Contact your account manager or explore it on your own with our ATC Connect app.
-We have over 50 active demonstrations and proof of concepts on cloud automation to offer.
+We have more than 50 active demonstrations and proof of concepts on cloud automation to offer.